tymyrddin/blue/source/docs/active/honeyclients/honeyclients.md

 ## DroidCollector: APK spelunking without the rash

-DroidCollector is what happens when you want to know what that dodgy Android app does—without giving it the keys to your actual phone.
+DroidCollector is what happens when you want to know what that dodgy Android app does, without giving it the keys to your actual phone.

-As of now (2025), the original DroidCollector framework—a tool designed for collecting and classifying Android applications— does not appear to have an active or publicly available code repository on GitHub.
+As of now (2025), the original DroidCollector framework, a tool designed for collecting and classifying Android applications, does not appear to have an active or publicly available code repository on GitHub.
 While references to its dataset and academic papers exist, the source code itself isn't readily accessible.